-Field Eryngo is a nationally rare plant, mostly present in south west England, which has been assessed for Great Britain as being Critically Endangered, i.e. incurring severe risk of becoming extinct in the wild.
-The English assessment, however, is that it is Near Threatened, based on a low number of sites (but not low enough to qualify for a higher risk level) and continuing decline since 1930.
-This latter assessment did not identify a sufficient decline in area of occupancy or extent of occurrence to fulfil criteria which gave rise to the Great British assessment, although to all intents the same populations were being considered.
-It is treated as a UK Biodiversity Action Plan priority species, for which the planned action includes identifying sites at which sustainable management regimes can be implemented and securing the open ground, low-competition, low nutrient conditions favoured by this taxon.
+Field Eryngo is a nationally rare plant, mostly present in south west England, which has formerly been assessed for Great Britain as being Critically Endangered, i.e. incurring severe risk of becoming extinct in the wild, but has since reverted to the English assessment of being Near Threatened, based on a low number of sites (but not low enough to qualify for a higher risk level) and continuing decline since 1930.
+This latter assessment did not identify a sufficient decline in area of occupancy or extent of occurrence to fulfil criteria which gave rise to the earlier Great British assessment, although to all intents the same populations were being considered.
+It is treated as a UK Biodiversity Action Plan priority species, for which the planned action includes identifying sites at which sustainable management regimes can be implemented and securing the open ground, lowcompetition, low nutrient conditions favoured by this taxon.
 There are only three locations for this species in Kent, and so it is rare.